 When we realise what we have done, then perhaps we will realise why breaking is better than being broken.
 God is giving us a clear choice: confess your sins and fall on the stone so that you may be broken by Him – and consequently saved.
-Or choose to reject Him, and then that same stone which represents salvation to others, will become a stone of crushing destruction to you and all those who choose this other path.
+Or choose to reject Him, and then that same stone which represents salvation to some, will become a stone of crushing destruction to all who choose this other path.
 If you want to know how to fall on the stone and be broken, the key is found in this scripture in the book of Zechariah, written prophetically hundreds of years before Christ came to earth: “And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn.
 In that day there shall be a great mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of Megiddo.”
 (Zechariah 12:10-11) In other words, as God pours out on us the Spirit of grace and supplication, then we will see Christ for who He is and we will mourn because of the horror of our sins and because of what had to be done to Him to atone for them.
 While this is a painful experience, it is like the laceration of an infected wound – it is a pain that brings relief.
 Falling upon Christ the Rock and being broken is the path that leads to our salvation.